trueos/trueos-docs/trueos-handbook/preinstall.rst

 * 3D-accelerated video card

 |trueos| does not require 50 GB for its installation.
-Instead, the
+The minimum
-minimum recommendation is to provide sufficient room for the installation of applications and to store local ZFS snapshots and boot environments.
+recommendation is to provide sufficient room for the installation of applications and to store local ZFS snapshots and boot environments.
 These can be used to retrieve earlier versions of files, rollback the operating system to an earlier point in time, or clone the operating system.

 More RAM is always recommended, so install as much as you can afford.
 To play modern video games, use a fast CPU.
 To create a collection of